yuzhshen/speed_prediction/README.md

 the car passes under a tunnel, but decided against it in the end due to processing power and overfitting concerns.

-Also, because running on CPU was too slow and I only had enough memory on GPU to run one epoch, I had to write a script to continuously run python scripts for each epoch, loading the previous epoch and saving a new one.
+Also, because training on CPU was too slow and I only had enough memory on GPU to run one epoch, I had to write a script to continuously run python scripts for each epoch, loading the previous epoch and saving a new one.

-I used Adam as a gradient descent algorithm and though that is perhaps not ideal, I did not have the time to tune the SGD+momentum hyperparameters to their optimal values.